-UCC incidents will generally be managed by limiting or adapting the ways that Council interacts with and/or deliver services to complainants by restricting:
+UCC incidents will generally be managed by limiting or adapting the ways that Council interacts with or delivers services to complainants by restricting:

-- Who they have contact with e.g. limiting a complainant to a sole contact person/staff member in Council. - What they can raise with Council e.g. restricting the subject matter of communications that Council will consider and respond to. - When they can have contact e.g. limiting a complainant's contact with Council to a particular time, day, or length of time, or curbing the frequency of their contact with Council. - Where they can make contact e.g. limiting the locations where Council will conduct face-to-face interviews to secured facilities or areas of the office. - How they can make contact e.g. limiting or modifying the forms of contact that the complainant can have with Council.
-This can include modifying or limiting face-to-face interviews, telephone and written communications, prohibiting access to Council premises, contact through a representative only, taking no further action or terminating Council services altogether.
+- Who they have contact with limiting a complainant to a sole contact person or staff member in Council. - What they can raise with Council restricting the subject matter of communications that Council will consider and respond to. - When they can have contact limiting a complainant's contact with Council to a particular time, day, or length of time, or curbing the frequency of their contact with Council. - Where they can make contact limiting the locations where Council will conduct face-to-face interviews to secured facilities or areas of the office. - How they can make contact limiting or modifying the forms of contact that the complainant can have with Council.
+This can include modifying or limiting face-to-face interviews, telephone and written communications, prohibiting access to Council premises, contact through a representative only, taking no further action or terminating provision of Council services altogether.

-When using the restrictions provided in this section Council recognises that discretion will need to be used to adapt them to suit a complainant's personal circumstances, level of competency, literacy skills, etc. In this regard, Council also recognises that more than one strategy may need to be used in individual cases to ensure their appropriateness and efficacy.
+When using the restrictions provided in this section, Council recognises that discretion will need to be used to adapt them to suit a complainant's personal circumstances such as level of competency, literacy skills, and cultural background.
+In this regard, Council also recognises that more than one strategy may be needed in individual cases to ensure their appropriateness and efficacy.